-Our Qualified Bakersfield Plumbers know that there are several ways to Clean a drain line.
-But, What if You could have it returned to a like new condition again?
-That’s where your Bakersfield Plumbing Contractor, The Plumbing Doc. can help.
+Our Qualified Bakersfield Plumbers know that there are several ways to clean a drain line.
+But what if you could make it like new again?
+That’s where your Bakersfield Plumbing Contractor, The Plumbing Doc can help.
 We have the equipment for you!!!

 Hydro Jetting (sometimes called water jetting) can be an inexpensive solution to fix a failing septic field.
 A high pressure stream of water is injected into the septic line to clear obstructions like grease, hair, paper, sand, silt, and soap build up, and allow for the free flow of sewage through the system.
 The stream is pressurized to any where from 5,000 for smaller home systems to 35,000 pounds per square inch for larger commercial systems, blasting away grime and debris.